Tran-Antoine/Atosym/README.md

 > See the wiki for all the required information.
 Note that the wiki is incompatible with the master branch, containing the new architecture.
 An updated version will come soon

+## Documentation

+The documentation is available on the repository's description.
+Note that the API still being at an early stage, the javadoc is quite incomplete for now.

 ## Also

 If you want to check a direct implementation of the Mask library, see [MaskInterface](https://github.com/lolilolulolilol/MaskInterface)